ACGaming/UniversalTweaks/README.md

 * Disable Animated Models: Improves model load times by removing Forge's animated models
 * Disable Audio Debug: Improves loading times by removing debug code for missing sounds and subtitles
 * Disable Narrator: Disables the narrator functionality entirely
+* Disable Sleeping: Disables skipping night by using a bed while making it still able to set spawn
 * Easy Breeding: Enables easy breeding of animals by tossing food on the ground
 * End Portal Parallax: Re-implements parallax rendering of the end portal from 1.11 and older
 * Fast Dye Blending: Replaces color lookup for sheep to check a predefined table rather than querying the recipe registry